platformsh/config-reader-python/README.md

 creds = config.credentials('database')
 ```

-The return value of `credentials()` is an associative array matching the relationship JSON object, which includes the appropriate user, password, host, database name, and other pertinent information.
+The return value of `credentials()` is a dictionary matching the relationship JSON object, which includes the appropriate user, password, host, database name, and other pertinent information.
 See the [Service documentation](https://docs.platform.sh/configuration/services.html) for your service for the exact structure and meaning of each property.
 In most cases that information can be passed directly to whatever other client library is being used to connect to the service.

 ## Formatting service credentials